-Resource Acquisitions & Metadata Services provides critical support to the education, research, and service mission of UCLA.
-The department is part of the Library’s Collection Management & Scholarly Communication division, which includes Preservation, Scholarly Communication, and the Southern Regional Library Facility.
-The Library is actively engaged with partners on campus and with other University of California (UC) libraries to provide extensive resources and services to advance information discovery for research, scholarship, and creativity in a dynamically evolving teaching and learning environment.
+Resource Acquisitions & Metadata Services (RAMS) provides critical support to the education, research, and service mission of UCLA.
+The department is part of the Library’s Collection Management & Scholarly Communication division, which also includes Preservation, Scholarly Communication, and the Southern Regional Library Facility.
+The department in concert with the Library is actively engaged with partners on campus and with other University of California (UC) libraries to provide extensive resources and services to advance information discovery for research, scholarship, and creativity in a dynamically evolving teaching and learning environment.

 The department also functions as the main cataloging unit in the UCLA Library system.
 It serves the cataloging needs of the Arts, Biomedical, Management, Music, Powell, Science & Engineering, and Young Research Libraries, as well as of eight affiliate libraries on campus.
 It is primarily responsible for providing access to more than 90,000 new titles annually, including locally-digitized and curated materials, in various formats and languages, using a variety of metadata schemas.
 The department creates metadata in support of UCLA’s Digital Library Program.
 Members of the department advise and consult with members of the campus community and others on metadata and cataloging issues.
 The department is exploring next generation metadata development through BIBFRAME/linked data and actively participating in national efforts to determine how these changes in data format can improve the user experience and obtain greater benefits from structured metadata investments.
 The department is also a long-standing member of the Program for Cooperative Cataloging and a significant contributor to BIBCO, CONSER, NACO, and SACO.

 The department is comprised of 13 FTE librarians and 32.75 FTE staff.
-The management team consists of 9 individuals leading 11 teams: Continuing Resources Management, Data Integrity, Discovery, International Acquisitions & Gifts, International Cataloging, Library Express (LibEx), Metadata Services, Licensing and E-Resources Acquisitions, Monographic Acquisitions, Serials Acquisitions, and Subject Specialists.
+The management team consists of 8 individuals leading 10 teams: Continuing Resources Management, Data Integrity, Discovery, International Cataloging, Library Express (LibEx), Metadata Services, Licensing and E-Resources Acquisitions, Monographic Acquisitions, Serials Acquisitions, and Subject Specialists.

 The department is committed to a team-based, dynamic, responsive, and customer-focused approach to its work and strives to build a progressive, daring, and innovative culture.